martynsmith/lg4l/README.md

 Additionally, if you're trying to work out what might be going wrong, enabling HID debugging is useful, simply create a file /etc/modprobe.d/hid-debug.conf with a single line in it:

     options hid debug=2

+Note: You have to update the initramfs again after changing hid options.